-Hour of Service - Employees for whom hourly records are kept.
+Hour of Service.
 You will be credited with your actual Hours of Service for:

-(a) each hour for which you are directly or indirectly compensated by the Employer for the performance of duties during the Plan Year;

-(b) each hour for which you are directly or indirectly compensated by the Employer for reasons other than the performance of duties (such as vacation, holidays, sickness, disability, lay-off, military duty, jury duty or leave of absence during the Plan Year) but credit will not exceed 501 hours of service for any single continuous period during which you perform no duties; and

-(c) each hour for back pay awarded or agreed to by the Employer.
+- (a) each hour for which you are directly or indirectly compensated by the Employer for the performance of duties during the Plan Year: - (b) each hour for which you are directly or indirectly compensated by the Employer for reasons other than the performance of duties (such as vacation, holidays, sickness, disability, lay-off, military duty, jury duty or leave of absence during the Plan Year) but credit will not exceed 501 hours of service for any single continuous period during which you perform no duties; and - (c) each hour for back pay awarded or agreed to by the Employer.